THE SHIPYARD

 Designer’s

-notes: There are several possibilities for a Hydran conversion of the Lyran CW
+notes: There are several possibilities for a Hydran

-(all fusion, all HB, mixed), but I like the mixed weapon layout the best.
-It is
+mixed), but I like the mixed weapon layout the best.
+It is certainly not the

 Hydran Retribution

-Prize Squadron: When the Hydrans attacked from the "lost
+Prize Squadron: When the Hydrans

-colonies" in Y135 to reclaim their occupied territory, they faced the last
+attacked from the "lost colonies" in Y135 to reclaim their occupied

-were captured in the rapid Hydran advance and taken into Hydran service.
-Even
+and Klingon service.
+Several of these old ships were captured in the rapid Hydran advance and taken into Hydran

-after the conversion to post-EY Hydran technology, these ships were very poor
+service.
+Even after the conversion to post-EY Hydran

-when compared to the new Hydran ships leading the advance.
-Primarily a
+technology, these ships were very poor when compared to the new Hydran ships leading the advance.
+Primarily a propaganda

 Captured D4 Cruiser